g-lee2/LocalBusinessLookupApi.Solution/README.md

 }
 ```

-- To start the application, run the following codes in the production directory:
+- To launch the API, run the following codes in the production directory:

 ```
     $ dotnet build